sfigg/commercialization-public/docset/manufacture/desktop/get-the-tools-needed-to-customize-windows-sxs.md

 Here's how we'll refer to them:

 -   **Technician PC**: Your work PC.
 This PC should have at least 15GB of free space for installing the [Windows Assessment and Deployment Kit (Windows ADK)](http://go.microsoft.com/fwlink/?LinkId=526803) and for modifying Windows images.

-We recommend using Windows 10.
-The minimum requirement is Windows 7 SP1, though this may require additional tools or workarounds for tasks such as running PowerShell scripts or mounting .ISO images.
+    We recommend using Windows 10 for this PC.
+The minimum requirement is Windows 7 SP1, though this requires additional tools or workarounds for tasks such as running PowerShell scripts and mounting .ISO images.

     For most tasks, you can use either an x86 or x64 PC.
 If you're creating x86 images, you'll need an x86-based PC (or virtual machine) for a one-time task of [generating a catalog file](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md).